 If the printer isn’t functioning, they can always walk to a different printer and retrieve their documents.

-With less printing headaches and problems, there will be a decrease in helpdesk calls.
+With fewer printing headaches and problems, there will be a decrease in helpdesk calls.

 Interested in learning more about the benefits of pull printing ?
 Check out this free eBook on pull printing solutions!

 With larger organizations, extra licensing costs or hardware costs can add up quickly.